informalsystems/quint/doc/adr004-effect-system.md

 providing users with clear feedback on when they are making invalid updates (or failing to make required updates).

-This is the proposal of a simple read & update effect system for TNT, with two
+This is the proposal of a simple read & update effect system for Quint, with two
 objectives:
-1. Check that TNT modes are respected regarding their effects,
+1. Check that Quint modes are respected regarding their effects,
 2. Check that each variable is updated exactly once at `next`.

 ## Context

-Towards being more explicit about different components of a specification, each TNT definition has a mode.
+Towards being more explicit about different components of a specification, each Quint definition has a mode.
 Because there's also the possibility of higher order operators, we thought it would be wise to define modes in terms of effects in a system that is independent of the type system and much simpler.
 With a read & update effect system, we can also check whether a composition of actions in